brandonloveall/brandonloveall/README.md

 <h1>Hey Brandon, nice projects!
-But why the hiatus starting on September 15th?</h1>
+But why the hiatus in October?</h1>
-<p>Making my own projects is nice and all, but man cannot live on personal projects alone.
-I am currently pursuing job opportunities and will be putting my personal projects on hold until one is found. </p>
+<p>Decided to take a small break to study more languages and apply for some jobs.
+Now that the holidays are here, I'm back into full swing developing projects and growing my skills!</p>